opencasestudies/ocs-bp-vaping-case-study/README.md

 and
 <a href="http://r-survey.r-forge.r-project.org/survey/html/surveyoptions.html" target="_blank">here</a>.

-If you are intersted in an infographic summarization of the 2019 findings, and links to many more resources about this topic and data set, see the FDA’s website
+If you are interested in an info-graphic summary of the 2019 findings, and links to many more resources about this topic and data set, see the FDA’s website
 <a href="https://www.fda.gov/tobacco-products/youth-and-tobacco/youth-tobacco-use-results-national-youth-tobacco-survey" target="_blank">here</a>.

 #### For users